openvcash/vcash-scripts/README.md

 # Vcash Install / Update Scripts

+## Will not build !!
+Current Vcash 0.4.8 code is not fully merged (release candidate code w/ error macro avoiding deployment) !
+Wait for the 0.4.8 announcement: https://v.cash/forum/forums/announcements.2/

 ## Warning !
 Please backup your existing wallet files (~/.Vcash/data/ folder).
 I can't be responsible if you broke something.